mattermost/mattermost-load-test-ng/docs/config/deployer.md

 This can also point to a local file if prefixed with "file://".
 In such case, the dump file will be uploaded to the app servers.

-## PermalinkIPsToReplace
+## SiteURL

 *string*

-An optional list of IPs present in the posts from the DB dump that contain permalinks to other posts.
-These IPs are replaced, when ingesting the dump into the database, in every post that uses them with the public IP of the first app instance, so that the permalinks are valid in the new deployment.
+The name of a host that will be used for two purposes:
+- It will override the server's site URL.
+- It will populate a new entry in the /etc/hosts file of the app nodes, so that it points to the proxy private IP or, if there's no proxy, to the current app node.
+This config is used for tests that require an existing database dump that contains permalinks.
+These permalinks point to a specific hostname.
+Without this setting, that hostname is not known by the nodes of a new deployment and the permalinks cannot be resolved.